-- 4.6.1.
-It is each Code member's responsibility to ensure that the consumer receives easily comparable information about the Principal Terms of the supplier product(s) being offered before the consumer enters into a contract. - 4.6.2.
-Before the consumer enters into the contract the Code member: - i. must take all reasonable steps to bring to the attention of the consumer the Principal Terms of the proposed contract and ensure that the information is communicated in plain and intelligible language; - ii. must take all reasonable steps to ensure that the consumer is aware that they are entering into a legally binding contract, in particular but not limited to, when entering into contracts over the telephone; and must be capable of providing evidence to this effect as and when needed.
-Evidence may include, but is not limited to: call recording the complete telephone call (not only the part where the consumer accepts the contract). - 4.6.3.
+4.6.1.
+It is each Code member's responsibility to ensure that the consumer receives easily comparable information about the Principal Terms of the supplier product(s) being offered before the consumer enters into a contract.

+4.6.2.
+Before the consumer enters into the contract the Code member:

+ii. must take all reasonable steps to ensure that the consumer is aware that they are entering into a legally binding contract, in particular but not limited to, when entering into contracts over the telephone; and must be capable of providing evidence to this effect as and when needed.
+Evidence may include, but is not limited to: call recording the complete telephone call (not only the part where the consumer accepts the contract).

+4.6.3.
 They must ensure that they provide this information in plain and intelligible language.

 4.7.
-Complete and accurate notification of contract terms: post agreement

-- 4.7.1.
-Once the contract is agreed, the Code member must: - i. take all reasonable steps to ensure that all the express terms and conditions of the contract are set out in writing and are made available to the consumer as soon as is reasonably practicable; and - ii. ensure that the consumer is aware of what responsibilities will lie with each party (consumer, TPI and supplier), and who they should contact in the event of an issue or concern, including any relevant contact details. - iii.
-Members of the register will be audited by the administrators of the EMA Code of Practice.
-Members must make relevant information available to the auditors.
-One or more audits may be carried out each calendar year.
+Complete and accurate notification of contract terms: post agreement i. take all reasonable steps to ensure that all the express terms and conditions of the contract are set out in writing and are made available to the consumer as soon as is reasonably practicable; and ii. ensure that the consumer is aware of what responsibilities will lie with each party (consumer, TPI and supplier), and who they should contact in the event of an issue or concern, including any relevant contact details.